thsavage/Real-Estate-Data-Analytics/README.md

   * It is always possible to render Jupyter notebooks through this [link](https://nbviewer.jupyter.org/).

-  * R Notebooks for each class will be distributed through NYU Classes.
+  * R Notebooks for each class will be distributed through Brightspace.